Student Organizations, Activities, and Leadership Development Opportunities

 Student leaders are selected by application and interview to serve and support their fellow students by providing encouragement and guidance in their college experience.

-The Missionary Awareness Organization (M.A.ORG.) promotes a passion for student involvement in the Great Commission through prayer, reports from local and overseas evangelists and missionaries, and special programs.
+Student Missionary Fellowship (SMF) promotes a passion for student involvement in the Great Commission through prayer, reports from local and overseas evangelists and missionaries, and special programs.